 Who can go

-At present, the Maldives is open to visitors from all destinations, as long as they have proof of a negative Covid test taken no more than four days prior to their arrival.
+At present, the Maldives is open to visitors from all countries as long as they have proof of a negative Covid test taken no more than four days prior to their arrival.
+A previous ban on

-The destination has launched a loyalty program that rewards regular visitors with points based on the frequency and duration of their trips.
+In early 2021, the destination launched a loyalty program that rewards regular visitors with points based on the frequency and duration of their trips.
 Those who rack up lots of points will be bumped up to various elite status levels that offer advantages including hotel discounts.

 What are the restrictions?